 - e.
 Maintain power tools.
 Check for misalignment or binding of moving parts, breakage of parts and any other condition that may affect the power tools operation.
 If damaged, have the power tool repaired before use.
 Many accidents are caused by poorly maintained power tools. - f.
 Keep cutting tools sharp and clean.
 Properly maintained cutting tools with sharp cutting edges are less likely to bind and are easier to control. - g.
 Use the power tool, accessories and tool bits etc. in accordance with these instructions, taking into account the working conditions and the work to be performed.
 Use of the power tool for operations different from those intended could result in a hazardous situation. - 5.
-Service - a.
-Have your power tool serviced by a qualified repair person using only identical replacement parts.
-This will ensure that the safety of the power tool is maintained. - Power to tool should always be supplied via resident current device with a rated residual current of 30mA or less.
+Service - Have your power tool serviced by a qualified repair person using only identical replacement parts.
+This will ensure that the safety of the power tool is maintained.